neonblueflame/sample-web3-solidity/README.md

 <br />
 `npm install`

-To setup a dev environment for this, follow instructions here:
+To setup a blockchain dev environment for this, follow instructions here:
 <br />
 [Blockchain notes - How to setup Ethereum using Truffle and Ganache](https://bit.ly/2qryleP1)